Create a user Start Page

-- Create a design for your users' Start Pages by choosing a theme, colors, and fonts.
+Create a design for your users' Start Pages using page and site templates.

 To customize the web address (URL) for the Start Page, you'll need to update your domain's CNAME records.

 - Click the gear icon and select Manage site > General.

 - Under Landing Page, click Change, select the start page you created, and then click OK.